stpham-net/javascript-tutorial-en/1-js/06-advanced-functions/04-var/article.md

 # The old "var"

-In the very first chapter about [variables](info:variables), we mentioned three ways of variable declaration:
+In the very first chapter about **variables**, we mentioned three ways of variable declaration:

 1. `let`
 2. `const`